 SBL Helping Community Enroll in Health Plans

-Sarah Bush Lincoln received a grant to provide seven counselors, who will travel throughout the area to help area residents better understand their insurance options.
+Sarah Bush Lincoln received a grant to provide five counselors, who will travel throughout the area to help area residents better understand their insurance options.

-Eligible community members may enroll in an insurance plan beginning Oct.
-1 through March 31, 2014.
+Eligible community members may enroll in an insurance plan beginning Nov.
+15 through Feb.15, 2015.

 Misti Lewis, project supervisor, said the team welcomes questions and is happy to sit down with area residents to discuss various insurance options.
 For more information, call the SBL In-Person Counselor Program at 238-4994.

 Illinois Department of Insurance Announces Additional Competitors and More Consumer Options for Year Two of Open Enrollment.
 More Information.